 If you're not sure where to start or what to cook with your kids, then head over to our section on cooking at camp.

-If you don’t know what gas camping stove to get then read our guide.
+If you don't know what gas camping stove to get, then read our guide.

 What about the toilets?

-Just as with any other campsite, how clean the toilets are depends on how considerate the other campers are.
+Like any other campsite, how clean the toilets are depends on how considerate the other campers are.

-Many back to basics campsites have composting toilets for a couple of reasons:
+Many back-to-basics campsites have composting toilets for a couple of reasons:

 - They don't need fresh and water plumbing.
 Composting toilets can be placed in remote spots that would be too expensive for flushing toilets.